Gilles Rémy: Career

-Rémy began his career as a parliamentary assistant, he "went international" in 1985, becoming deputy director of the tour operator "France-URSS".
+Rémy began his career as a parliamentary assistant.
+He became the deputy director of the tour operator "France-URSS" in 1985.
 In this position he traveled throughout the former USSR.

 Based in Moscow starting in 1992 with the company CIFAL, he expanded the firm's commercial services business in the oil and nuclear sectors.
 At the same time, he developed the company throughout Central Asia, setting up representation offices and subsidiaries : Kazakhstan in 1991, Turkmenistan and Azerbaijan in 1993, Kirghizstan in 1995, and Uzbekistan in 2000.

-By the end of the 90s, CIFAL, in which he had become the majority shareholder, was the only Western service firm established across the Central Asian/Caspian region.
+By the end of the 1990s, CIFAL, in which he had become the majority shareholder, a established firm in the Central Asian and Caspian region.

 Rémy is shareholder or member of board of international companies based in China (AEC), Middle East (CIS)and Africa (RusAfrika), deputy director of the tour operator France-URSS (1985–1989), Soviet Zone Director at Tibi company (1989–1992), Russia Zone Director at CIFAL Group (1992–1995), since 1995, chairman and CEO of CIFAL Group.